swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 There are a few issues here: first, subscripts don't allow `inout` parameters in the first place, so we would have to figure out how to implement support for such a feature.
 Second, passing `self` as `inout` while performing access to the property `self.myVar` violates Swift's exclusivity rules ([generalized accessors](https://github.com/apple/swift/blob/master/docs/OwnershipManifesto.md#generalized-accessors) might help address this).
 Third, property delegate types that want to support `subscript(instanceSelf:)` for both value and reference types would have to overload on `inout` or would have to have a different subscript name (e.g., `subscript(mutatingInstanceSelf:)`).

-So, while we feel that this is a promising future direction that fits in well with the proposal as-is, the open design questions are significant enough that we do not want to tackle them all in a single proposal.
+So, while we feel that support for accessing the enclosing type's `self` is useful and as future direction, and this proposal could be extended to accommodate it, the open design questions are significant enough that we do not want to tackle them all in a single proposal.